Instructor:

 measurements typical to those used in Civil Engineering practice.

-- To develop an understanding of the limitations, constraints, and
+- To understand the limitations, constraints, and

 applicability of various field and laboratory data collection methods.